Do you waterline?

-The waterline is that inside-line of your eyelids where a lot of women like to apply makeup.
+Here's why: The waterline is that inside-line of your eyelids where a lot of women like to apply makeup.
 Tightlining or waterlining is the technique used for drawing eyeliner inside, tight against the lashes of the upper lid or lower eyelid margin, which make the eyelashes look longer.
-This waterline is packed with meibomian glands, the delicate glands which line the top and bottom eyelid (sort of like pores in the eyelids).
+Your waterline is packed with meibomian glands, the delicate glands which line the top and bottom eyelid (sort of like pores in the eyelids).
 By applying eyeliner or eye makeup along the waterline, these glands are basically suffocated, e.g. the glands cannot do-their-job and release a moisturizing fat & oil mixture onto the eye's surface.
-Okay, yuck, but, truly, when meibomian glands are compromised, they do not function properly — This is more specifically called Meibomian Gland Dysfunction (MGD), which is a leading cause of dry eye disease.
+Okay, yuck, but, truly, when meibomian glands are compromised, they do not function properly.
+This is more specifically called Meibomian Gland Dysfunction (MGD), which is a leading cause of dry eye disease.

-So ladies, what does this all really mean?
+So what does this all really mean?
 Every time you blink these glands are made to express a protective oil layer, meibum (lubricant), to cover the eye’s surface and prevent tear evaporation and dryness.
 The application of eyeliner to the waterline covers these glands and does not permit them to function properly.
 When eyeliners are used along the eyelid margin covering the meibomian gland orifices by tightlining, the waxes and pine tar derivatives in eyeliners can physically obstruct the meibomian gland terminal orifices, thereby limiting meibum delivery to the lid margin lipid reservoirs and subsequent delivery onto the tear film.
 This gland-clogging can increase the inflammation-inducing evaporative load of patients with dry eye disease, aka ocular surface disease (OSD).
 Over time this can contribute to the gland obstruction, or in simple terms, they don't work.
-Your risk for getting a “stye” or hordeoulum is greatly increased — Yes, a big ugly inflamed-red bump on your lid is not a good addition to anyone’s beauty routine.
-Combine the waterline application technique with the plethora of chemicals found in eyeliners and it’s a fantastic cocktail for eye irritation.
+Your risk for getting a “stye” or hordeoulum is greatly increased.
+Yes, a big ugly inflamed-red bump on your lid is not a good addition to anyone’s beauty routine.
+Combine the waterline application technique with the plethora of chemicals found in eyeliners today and you've got a fantastic cocktail for eye irritation.